cloudflare/cloudflare-docs/products/workers/src/content/tutorials/authorize-users-with-auth0/index.md

 #### Deploying to origin/originless

 While this tutorial assumes that you are deploying a Workers Sites application, you may want to put this authorization logic in front of an existing domain.
-This concept, known as deploying to an “origin”, is in contrast to the “originless” deploy, where your Workers deployment is the final destination for any requests from users of your application.
+This concept, known as deploying to an origin, is in contrast to the originless deploy, where your Workers deployment is the final destination for any requests from users of your application.

 The next section of this tutorial, [**Publish**](/tutorials/authorize-users-with-auth0#publish), assumes deployment to Workers’ built-in deployment target, `workers.dev`, but if you want to handle deploying to an existing domain, known commonly as a “zone”, you will need to take the following steps: